APPLY NOW

 • to meet our legal and regulatory obligations;

 • to maintain consistent practices and procedures with respect to the collection, use, disclosure, transfer and processing of personal data.
-These practices and procedures include the effective recording, management and administration of personal data
+These practices and procedures include the effective recording, management and administration of personal data so that the data we hold is accurate, relevant and up to date;

 • allowing us to effectively verify your information;